or-fusion/pao/README.md

 ### Testing

-Pyomo is currently tested with the following Python implementations:
+PAO is currently tested with the following Python implementations:

 * CPython: 3.7, 3.8, 3.9